codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 ```
 These are the packages we install with this command:

-- `flask` installs the [Flask web framework](https://pythonbasics.org/what-is-flask-python/), we will use it to setup views, tasks, and web application.
+- `flask` installs the [Flask web framework](https://pythonbasics.org/what-is-flask-python/), which we'll use to set up views, tasks, and the web application.
-- `bs4` installs [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), which we will use BeautifulSoup to scrape and parse the HTML from the client's provided url.
+- `bs4` installs [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), which we'll use to scrape and parse the HTML from the client's provided URL.
-- `redis` installs [Redis](https://redis.io/docs/about/), which we will use to run a local Redis server and provide the connection to both the local server and the Redis Data Capsule.
+- `redis` installs [Redis](https://redis.io/docs/about/), which we'll use to run a local Redis server and provide the connection to both the local server and the Redis Data Capsule.
-- `rq` installs [RQ (Redis Queue)](https://python-rq.org), which we will use to add jobs to a queue and initialise a worker to work on that queue in a background process.
+- `rq` installs [RQ (Redis Queue)](https://python-rq.org), which we'll use to add jobs to a queue and initialise a worker to work on that queue in a background process.
-- `hashlib` installs the [Hashlib](https://docs.python.org/3.5/library/hashlib.html) library, which we will use to convert our user's HTML request into a unique ID.
-We will use assign this ID to the job that handles the user's HTML request.
+- `hashlib` installs the [hashlib](https://docs.python.org/3.5/library/hashlib.html) library, which we'll use to convert our user's HTML request into a unique ID.
+We will assign this ID to the job that handles the user's HTML request.
 - `gunicorn` installs [Gunicorn](https://gunicorn.org), which will help Code Capsules set up our project.

-## Initialise an Empty Git Repository
+## Initialising an Empty Git Repository

-From the project's root folder, enter the `git init` command into a terminal to initialise a git repository for the project.
+From the project's root folder, enter the `git init` command in the terminal to initialise a Git repository for the project.

-Setting up a Git repository allows us to track changes made to the project and will aid in pushing the app to production from a local machine.
+Setting up a Git repository allows us to track changes we make to the project and will help us push the app to production from a local machine.

 In the root folder, create a `.gitignore` file and add the text below to it: